Learn about what climate controlled storage is, why it’s beneficial, and whether you should consider installing it.

-As with any industry, innovation and new ideas keep it moving forward, with self-storage being no different.
+As with any industry, innovation and new ideas keep it moving forward, with self storage being no different.
 A major advancement in recent years has been the introduction of climate controlled storage units.
 Whether it’s keeping precious items safe or adapting to extreme weather fluctuations, customers have shown that having the option to store their items in climate-controlled units is very appealing.
-This has led to a rapid growth in its popularity.
-With that in mind, let’s explore what climate controlled storage is, why it's beneficial, and whether you should consider installing it in your facility.

 What is climate controlled storage?